beaquino18/bank-account/README.md

 The project is divided into 2 parts:

 - bank_account.py file is a simple command line interface that provides attributes and behaviors for BankAccount class
-- bank.py is a more interactive file where users can interact with program through various prompts
+- bank.py is a more interactive file where users can interact with program through various prompts.
+All data in this file can be stored and accessed in **data.txt** file

 # How to Run